njwatkin/Project-2/README.md

 | 19 F_METRO | 7.476724 |

 ###Model Selection and Model Evaluation Metrics
-####EVCAR2_W108
+####*EVCAR2_W108*
-(i.e., asks how likely someone is to purchase an EV in the future) is our first target.
+This question asks how likely someone is to purchase an EV in the future.
+It was our first target.

 We chose EVCAR2_W108 as a target variable because it represents economic viability for EVs in the car industry.
-Also, it is balanced and though not normally distributed could be transformed.
+Also, it is balanced.
+However, it is normally distributed and will need an approach other than linear regression.
 ```
 **Model Selection - Gradient Boosting Regression**:
 Based on our EDA, we will explore gradient boosting regression to account for any non-linear relationships, imbalances in our features, and interdependence.
 There is an added advantage of gradient boosting regression being robust against any outliers we may have overlooked and we did not detect with boxplots.
 Gradient boosting regression is a type of ensemble learning method, where new models are added to correct the errors made by existing models - usually decision trees.
 As such, no scaling of the data is needed.
 Models are added sequentially until no further improvements can be made.
 The "gradient" in "gradient boosting" comes from the fact that the algorithm uses gradient descent to minimize the loss when adding new models.The key hyperparameters of Gradient Boosting Regression include the number of decision trees (controlled by the number of iterations), the depth of the decision trees, and the learning rate.
 These need to be tuned carefully to avoid overfitting